discoproject/disco/doc/py/core.rst

    Returns the raw job request package, as constructed by :meth:`Disco.new_job`, for the job *name*.

+   .. method:: Disco.events(name[, offset = 0])

+   (*Added in version 0.2.3*)

+   Returns an iterator that iterates over current events of the job, starting from the oldest event.
+It is safe to call this function while the job is running.

+   The iterator returns tuples ``(offset, event)``.
+You can pass an *offset* value to this function, to make the iterator skip over the events before the specified *offset*.
+This provides an efficient way to monitor job events continuously.
+   For a built-in example, see the *show* parameter in :meth:`Disco.wait`.

    .. method:: Disco.results(jobspec[, timeout = 5000])